any2api/any2api.github.io/getting-started.md

 ## Share API implementation

-The directory `mysql-api-impl` contains the complete API implementation (self-contained), so you can easily store and share it as you wish.
+The directory `mysql-api` contains the complete API implementation (self-contained), so you can easily store and share it as you wish.
 If you are using Docker, you can push the generated API implementation to [Docker Hub](https://hub.docker.com), so others can just pull the container and use it without knowing anything about any2api:

-    docker push <yourname>/mysql-api-impl
+    docker push <yourname>/mysql-api

 Or even better: you can use [automated builds](http://docs.docker.com/docker-hub/builds) by committing the API implementation to a GitHub or Bitbucket repository and linking it with Docker Hub.
 With each commit a fresh container image gets built on Docker Hub automatically.
 This approach also improves the transparency because users can easily check all the code of the generated API implementation before using it.